jolocom/jolocom-lib/docs/gettingStarted.rst

   const password = 'secretpassword' const emptyWallet = SoftwareKeyProvider.newEmptyWallet(walletUtils, 'id:', password)

-At this point, an empty wallet (not populated with a DID / keys) is created.
-Before this wallet can be used, it needs to be provisioned with a DID, and a set of associated keys for signing / encryption / identity management.
+At this point ``emptyWallet`` is not yet configured with a DID or any signing / encryption / identity management keys.
+The easiest way to configure the wallet with the required keys is to use the ``createIdentityFromKeyProvider`` helper exported by the library:

 The easiest way to populate the wallet with the aforementioned keys is: